alexjcalvillo/personal_development--NOV/README.md

 - Friday - Hackathon Kickoff!
 Jeopardy-like Tribute to Alex Trebek

 ### Week November 16 - November 20
-- Hackathon Push to finish by Thursday.
+- 🎉 Hackathon Push to finish by Thursday.
 Will link when complete.
+- 🎉 Attend Home for Wayward Techies Meetup!
+- 🎉 Mentor Group with Prime Digital Academy: Solo Projects and Time Management